sethv/resdepth455/README.md

 TODO

 ## Discussion
-This is a work-in-progress, as I have not yet gotten our LiDAR & satellite data into a nice training & validation dataset for experiments.
+This is a work-in-progress, as I have not finished processing our LiDAR & satellite data into a nice training & validation dataset for experiments.
-Currently working on converting these to tiles with identical resolution for the first round of experiments...
+Currently working on converting these to tiles with matching resolution for the first round of experiments...
-I look forward to seeing the official ResDepth publication and code release at some point, as even with correct interpretation and the same training data I'm sure our models would have some differences in hyperparameter settings etc.
+I look forward to seeing the official ResDepth publication and code release at some point, as even with correct interpretation and the same training data I'm sure our models have some differences in hyperparameter settings etc.

 ## References
 ResDepth: Learned Residual Stereo Reconstruction.
 Corinne Stucker, Konrad Schindler; Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops, 2020, pp. 184-185. https://openaccess.thecvf.com/content_CVPRW_2020/papers/w11/Stucker_ResDepth_Learned_Residual_Stereo_Reconstruction_CVPRW_2020_paper.pdf